-- accurately assess disease and technology trends and market needs; - maintain strong research and development capabilities; - optimize our manufacturing and procurement processes to predict and control costs; - manufacture and deliver products with good quality in a timely manner and in sufficient quantities; - manage product lot release process successfully and timely; - increase customer awareness and acceptance of our products; - minimize the time and cost required to obtain required regulatory clearances and approvals; - anticipate and compete effectively with other vaccine product developers, manufacturers and marketers; - price our products competitively; - comply with the guidelines of Good Manufacturing Practice, or GMP, and other related regulations; and - thoroughly understand the frequently developing regulatory guidelines and regulations on vaccine products and to comply with the regulations and guidelines accordingly.
+- accurately assess disease and technology trends and market needs; - maintain strong research and development capabilities; - optimize our manufacturing and procurement processes to predict and control costs; - manufacture and deliver products with good quality in a timely manner and in sufficient quantities; - increase customer awareness and acceptance of our products; - minimize the time and cost required to obtain required regulatory clearances and approvals; - anticipate and compete effectively with other vaccine product developers, manufacturers and marketers; - price our products competitively; - comply with the guidelines of Good Manufacturing Practice, or GMP, and other related regulations; and - thoroughly understand the frequently developing regulatory guidelines and regulations on vaccine products and comply with the regulations and guidelines accordingly.

-We incurred a loss from 2010 to 2012 and in 2014 and may incur losses again in the future.
+We incurred a loss in 2015 as well as in the past years, and may incur losses again in the future.

 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We have incurred substantial losses since our inception.
 Although we first became profitable for the year ended December 31, 2007 and were profitable from 2007 through 2009, we incurred losses in 2010, 2011 and 2012.
-Although we were profitable in 2013, we incurred a loss again in 2014.
+Although we were profitable in 2013, we incurred a loss again in 2014 and 2015.
 We cannot assure you when we will be profitable again in the future.
-We had net income attributable to shareholders of \$7.4 million in 2013 and incurred net loss attributable to shareholders of \$0.9 million in 2014.
+We had net income attributable to shareholders of \$7.4 million in 2013 and incurred net loss attributable to shareholders of \$0.9 million and \$1.1 million in 2014 and 2015, respectively.
 Our profit in 2013 was partly driven by the recognition of H5N1 vaccine governmental stockpiling revenue of \$10.7 million, which will not happen every year.
-In 2014, the loss was caused by less revenue and higher R&D expenses.
+In 2014, the loss was caused by less revenue and higher research and development expenses.
+In 2015, the loss was caused by the depreciation of RMB against the U.S. dollar and stock-based compensation related to options and restricted shares granted to management and employees in May 2015.
 None of the research and development expenses incurred were capitalized in our financial statements.
 We intend to continue to invest in research and development to sustain our long-term growth.
 We expect our research and development expenses to fluctuate depending on the progress we make on each project, with relatively more spending on clinical studies than preclinical studies.
-We expect our spending on research and development will have a negative impact on our future net earnings.
+We expect that our spending on research and development will have a negative impact on our future net earnings.
 As a result, we may incur losses in the future, which will have an adverse impact on our working capital, total assets, shareholders' equity and cash flow.